naimarshad/lxd-containers/helper.md

 kubeadm join 172.25.25.83:6443 --token ekwimt.bt1na5xf49iyv2ra \
     --discovery-token-ca-cert-hash sha256:2c95fb1fabd4c542f11276c851dbbd104d8de339407469f39fe8ce8905316ba8

-If for ***some reason kube-proxy*** doesn't start on ubuntu20.04 host vm as in my case.
+If for **some reason kube-proxy** doesn't start on ubuntu20.04 host vm as in my case.
 The below command fixed my issue.

 sudo sysctl -w net/netfilter/nf_conntrack_max=131072 <<--- This value depends, main which you will get from the logs of the kube-proxy pod which doesn't start.
+I also have to set contrack value to be persisted and add them in /etc/modprobe.d/conntrack.conf as **options nf_conntrack hashsize=131072